adcox/medusa/docs/source/api.rst

 Corrections
 -----------

-Numerical corrections (e.g., single shooting, multiple shooting) leverage common base classes with derived classes for specific solution algorithms.
+Numerical corrections (e.g., single shooting, multiple shooting) problems contain variables, sometimes packaged into more complex data structures such as propagated segments and/or control points.

 .. autosummary::
    :nosignatures:

    ~corrections.CorrectionsProblem
    ~corrections.Variable
+   ~corrections.ControlPoint
+   ~corrections.Segment

 A variety of constraints can be added to the corrections problem.